 In other individual situations, the employer must turn to the sub district court (kantonrechter) with a petition in which it requests dissolution of the employment contract based on a reasonable ground.
-The following exhaustive list summarizes these reasonable grounds:
+The following exhaustive list summarises these reasonable grounds:

 c) Frequent sickness

-e) Culpable behavior or omission
+e) Culpable behaviour or omission

 f) Conscientious objections